COVID-19 pandemic in Manitoba: April–May 2021

 Manitoba sought aid from the federal government due to the current surge.
 As of May 25, 79 COVID-19 patients in Manitoba were in intensive care.
-In order to preserve critical care capacity, the province has had to send ICU patients to hospitals in the neighbouring provinces of Ontario and Saskatchewan.
+To preserve critical care capacity, the province has had to send ICU patients to hospitals in the neighbouring provinces of Ontario and Saskatchewan.

 June 2021

 On June 8, Pallister announced that the province would offer cards to verify those who have been fully vaccinated.
 They will initially allow for exceptions from restrictions on health care visitation.

 On June 9, Roussin announced that outdoor gatherings of up to five people from up to two households would be allowed beginning June 12.
 All other public health orders remain in force through at least June 26.

 On June 10, Pallister announced plans to ease the current public health orders if certain targets for vaccination (both first and second doses) are met, with the first phase expected to begin by July 1.
 Roussin emphasized that "the goal is to get to a post-pandemic Manitoba where we have public health recommendations and not restrictions".

 On June 26, Manitoba entered milestone 1 of the new framework, allowing some restrictions on gatherings and businesses to be eased to 25% capacity.